ibm-apiconnect/example-toolkit-scripts/pub-sub/APIC-Pub-Sub-Version.md

 >**Note**: The Governance matrix is an approach which you should modify to suit your needs.

-  - Increment the major segment of the version for *API breaking* changes such as changes to API endpoints, invocation parameters or payload syntax.
+  - **Major Release**: Increment the major segment of the version for *API breaking* changes such as changes to API endpoints, invocation parameters or payload syntax.
 For example, change the version from 1.1.4 -> 2.0.0.
 The new version of the API could be be published to the UAT and PROD catalogs with subscriptions migrated later.
 Once all the subscriptions are migrated, the older version of the API should be retired.
 The sequence of operations could be:
     - Publish v2.0.0
     - Deprecate v1.1.4
+    > *Note*: Publish **supersede** combines *publish* and *deprecate* in one operation.
     - Migrate subscriptions from v1.1.4 to v2.0.0
     - Retire v1.1.4

   You can send email notices to consumers to keep them informed.

-  - Increment the minor segment of the version for *non-breaking* changes such as an optional calling parameter.
+  - **Minor Release**: Increment the minor segment of the version for *non-breaking* changes such as an optional calling parameter.
 For example, change the version from 1.0.0 -> 1.1.0.
 You can replace the old version with the new, migrate subscriptions and retire the old version in single operation.
-  - For bug fixes and/or patches to the API implementation which do not affect the API interface, you may increment the last segment in the version.
+  - **Bug Fix**: For bug fixes and/or patches to the API implementation which do not affect the API interface, you may increment the last segment in the version.

 ### API, API Products & Versions
 API and API Products have different life cycles.
 The table below illustrates an approach.
 You can assign the version numbers according to your organizations practices.